-Although drug therapy for RA has improved, activity limitations can still occur.
-Commonly used patient-reported outcome measures (PROMs) of activity ability are quick and easy for patients to complete and staff to score [1-4].
-However, they include few instrumental activities of daily living, insufficient detail to quantify activity limitations, have floor and ceiling effects and been devised from the perspectives of health professionals rather than of patients, which is nowadays considered poor practice [5-8].
+Although drug therapy for rheumatoid arthritis (RA) has improved, activity limitations can still occur.
+Commonly used patient reported outcome measures (PROMs) of activity ability are quick and easy for patients to complete and staff to score [1-4].
+However, they include few instrumental activities of daily living (ADL), insufficient detail to quantify activity limitations, have floor and ceiling effects and been devised from the persepctives of health professionals rather than patients, which is nowadays considered poor practice [5-8].
 Consequently, these PROMs are infrequently used in rehabilitation.

 The Evaluation of Daily Activity Questionnaire (EDAQ) is a Swedish patient-generated PROM for RA addressing these limitations.
-It includes three parts: 10 numerical rating scales (NRSs) including: symptom severity, mood and life satisfaction; 11 domains assessing ability to perform daily activities, for example, eating, dressing, cooking both without (Section A) and with (Section B) ergonomic solutions (e.g. alternative methods, assistive devices); and use of assistive devices [9].
+It includes three parts: 10 numerical rating scales (NRSs) including symptom severity, mood and life satisfaction; 11 domains assessing ability to perform daily activities e.g. Eating, Dressing, Cooking both without (section A) and with (Section B) ergonomic solutions (e.g. alternative methods, assistive devices); and use of assistive device use [9].
 However, psychometric development is incomplete.
-Construct validity, floor and ceiling effects, sensitivity to change, and discriminative validity have been established with small sample sizes in Sweden [9, 10].
+Construct validity, floor and ceiling effects, sensitivity to change, and discriminative validity have been established with small sample sizes in Sweden [9-10].
 Test-retest reliability, concurrent validity and minimal detectable differences are unknown.
-Also, several scoring methods have been used [10-15], but it is unclear which is optimal.
+Also several scoring methods have been used [10-15] but it is unclear which is optimal.

-We have developed and linguistically validated an English EDAQ to include common problematic activities of people with RA in the UK, which extended Part 2 to 138 activities in 14 domains [16, 17].
-The aims of this study are to: determine the EDAQ's optimal layout and scoring method: evaluate unidimensionality of each EDAQ domain using confirmatory factor analysis (CFA); evaluate the construct validity and internal consistency of each EDAQ domain using Rasch analysis; evaluate concurrent and discriminant validity, test-retest reliability and floor and ceiling effects; evaluate sensitivity to change (using Rasch-transformed scores); and investigate acceptability, from the patients' perspective, of the EDAQ in terms of number of activities included and usefulness for discussing daily activity problems with an occupational therapist.
-This will provide a comprehensive, psychometrically robust standardized PROM to measure in depth the daily activity capabilities of people with RA, for both clinical and research purposes.
+We have developed and linguistically validated an English EDAQ to include common problematic activities of people with RA in the UK, which extended Part 2 to 138 activities in 14 domains [16-17].
+The aims of this study are to: determine the EDAQ's optimal layout and scoring method; evaluate unidimensionality of each EDAQ domain using Confirmatory Factor Analysis (CFA); evaluate construct validity and internal consistency of each EDAQ domain using Rasch analysis; evaluate concurrent and discriminant validity, test retest reliability and floor and ceiling effects; evaluate sensitivity to change (using Rasch transformed scores); and investigate acceptability, from the patients' perspective, of the EDAQ in terms of number of activities included and usefulness for discussing daily activity problems with an occupational therapist.

+This will provide a comprehensive, psychometrically robust standardised PROM to measure in-depth the daily activity capabilities of people with RA for both clinical and research purposes.